Wilfred/wilfred.github.com/_posts/2022-09-05-difftastic-the-fantastic-diff.markdown

 ## Calculating The Diff

-Fun fact: I think of diffing programs as working out what has changed. **The goal of diffing is actually to work out what hasn't changed!** The more stuff you can match up, the smaller and more readable your diff.
+Fun fact: I thought of diffing programs as working out what has changed. **The goal of diffing is actually to work out what hasn't changed!** The more stuff you can match up, the smaller and more readable your diff.